perappu/perappu-blog-11ty/_src/content/termsofservice.md

 Hereafter, the person purchasing my services is referred to as "you", "commissioner", or "the commissioner".

 #### Changelog
+- **12/19/2025**
+  - Added sections for Managed Hosting and Shared Hosting clients.
 - **10/18/2025**
   - Changed availability back to 4-5 PM
 - **8/29/2025**